 To implement these recommendations construction companies, owners, educational institutions, and unions must step in and educate young adults about the construction industry and aid in correcting the public's misconceptions about the trades.
 The training programs must stay current and apply new technologies that will make the industry more appealing to young people.
 Many new technological programs are available for office and field use.
-As today's society continues to rely on progressive technology, younger generations are becoming more intrigued about increasing their knowledge of technology (Construction Image Crisis, 2018).
+As today's society continues to rely on progressive technology (Construction Image Crisis, 2018).
 When training programs and industry owners become tech-friendly, public perceptions will shift and there will be a greater focus on educating the young adult work force about construction which will result in an influx of workers into the construction industry.